 I understand.
 I am a big advocate of do-it-yourself, and always available to you to answer any planning questions that come up as you’re counting down to your big day!

 If you don’t find your answer on this page, please contact me and let me know what you are thinking and wanting and I’ll be happy to help.
-You can also use the “Keyword Search” form in the right hand column by typing in a topic and getting results from all pages here at this website.
+You can also use the “Search Keywords” form below by typing in a topic and getting results from all pages here at this website.

 As you scroll down on this page you’ll find popular Frequently Asked Questions with my answers.
 You may also want to search through current topics addressed on these pages…